rbonk907/portfolio-website/README.md

 ### Hosted on Netlify and viewable at the following domain: [ryanbonk.dev](https://ryanbonk.dev)

 ### Version 2.0
-Written in Next.js and styles with Tailwind CSS
+Written in Next.js and styled with Tailwind CSS

 &nbsp;